kinnay/NintendoClients/README.md

 # NintendoClients
 Python package to communicate with Nintendo servers

-The initial goal of this project was a client that downloads rankings from DKC:TF, but I have been experimenting with other games.

 To import this into your Python code, simply place the "nintendo" folder somewhere Python can find it.

 Requirements: